Companies that use Contentful

 Analyzed and validated by Henley Wing Chiu

-Contentful We detected 3,860 customers using Contentful, 437 companies that churned or ended their trial, and 59 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (11%) and the most common company size is 51-200 employees (26%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+Contentful We detected 3,850 companies using Contentful, 471 companies that churned, and 64 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (10%) and the most common company size is 51-200 employees (26%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date